 The incumbent will work closely with the department’s faculty-led Master’s Committee and the administrative staff of the Master’s Program to ensure the seamless management of the program.
 Responsibilities include recruitment, selection, and retention of talented students; management of the program’s admissions, course assignment; the development of relevant curricula; the mentoring and advising of students on academic and professional matters; and the cultivation and initiation of new projects as needed.

 The Master’s Program at the Department of Computer Science and Engineering is a nationally recognized program educating and training up to 300+ master’s students each year from around the globe and through a rigorous academic program designed to ensure successful and highly sought-after graduates.

-CSE is a highly collaborative department, home to over 50 faculty including four teaching faculty.
-With over 2000 undergraduate CS majors, UC San Diego is deeply committed to undergraduate education and is a leader in undergraduate computer science education at a large scale.
-The department has pioneered several innovative undergraduate programs and pedagogies to support its large and thriving undergraduate student body.
+The Computer Science and Engineering Department at UC San Diego is a highly collaborative department, home to nearly 60 faculty including four teaching faculty.
+With over 2000 undergraduate majors and 700 graduate students, including 500 Master’s students.
+The CSE Department is deeply committed to the education of its Master’s students and is a leader in computer science education at a large scale.
+The department has pioneered several innovative educational programs and pedagogies, including leading the development of online courses, to support its large and thriving Master’s student body.
 More information about the department can be found at http://www.cse.ucsd.edu/.

 We encourage candidates to send applications as soon as possible.
-Applications received by December 1, 2016 will be given full consideration.
+Applications received by December 1, 2017 will be given full consideration.
 However, positions remain open until filled.

-A cover letter
+- A cover Letter

-A teaching statement (which must include evidence of effective teaching)
+- Teaching Statement (which must include evidence of effective teaching)

-3 reference letters
+- 3 reference letters